a-hurst/Installation-guide-for-GitLab-on-OS-X/README.md

 ### Start Your GitLab Instance

-Before we can start our GitLab instance, we first have to edit a file to prevent Unicorn from crashing on launch on High Sierra (see [this](https://blog.phusion.nl/2017/10/13/why-ruby-app-servers-break-on-macos-high-sierra-and-what-can-be-done-about-it/ for more details):
+Before we can start our GitLab instance, we first have to edit a file to prevent Unicorn from crashing on launch on High Sierra (see [this](https://blog.phusion.nl/2017/10/13/why-ruby-app-servers-break-on-macos-high-sierra-and-what-can-be-done-about-it/ for more details)):

 ```
 cd /Users/git/gitlab/